sasanarakkha/study-tools/Anki_Decks/SBS_Pāli-English_Vocab/SBS_Pāli-English_Vocab.md

 ![2022-04-17_20-09](https://user-images.githubusercontent.com/39419221/163816875-7c8bb12b-8a38-4217-ba2e-d7d271d155b2.png)

-- Select chant which you want to study among tags in the left pannel
+- Select chant which you want to study among tags in the left panel
 - Select all card by **Ctrl + A**
 - Right click and choose **Toggle Suspend** (Ctrl + J)